 Call a Car Accident Lawyer

 In order to collect this compensation, it’s essential to have the right legal help in the form of a car accident lawyer.
 You’ll have to deal with canny insurance companies who only pay out to a certain amount (and will take great pains to pay out even less).
-You’ll face attorneys on the side of the defense who are out to make you the villain instead of the victim.
+You’ll face attorneys on the side of the defense who are out to make you the villain instead of the injured individual not at fault.
 The right attorney can make sure your rights are protected and that you get the compensation you deserve.

 If you’re in the Odessa, Texas area and need help seeking damages from a drunk driver, contact the attorneys at the law offices of Robert White for a free consultation today on the details of your case.